Home > Blog > UWB Tracking: Unraveling Predictions and Emerging Trends

 The logistics industry can utilize UWB tracking for vehicle tracking, routing optimization, and effective fleet management.
 UWB tags are placed on containers, trailers, or other assets to track their location and movements to enhance visibility.

 Fleet managers can track vehicle locations for planning optimal routes and schedules, and drivers can be alerted in real time about deviations.
+Our guide to UWB-based yard management explains how the same tagging and geofencing approach applies to trailers and yard equipment.

 The Promising Future and Emerging Trends in UWB Tracking